tkhamez/neucore/doc/API.md

 Allows an app to get groups from a player account.

 Application API
-- Return groups of the character's player account. `/app/v1/groups/{cid}`
 - Return groups of the character's player account. `/app/v2/groups/{cid}`
 - Return groups of multiple players, identified by one of their character IDs. `/app/v1/groups`
-- Return groups of the corporation. `/app/v1/corp-groups/{cid}`
 - Return groups of the corporation. `/app/v2/corp-groups/{cid}`
 - Return groups of multiple corporations. `/app/v1/corp-groups`
-- Return groups of the alliance. `/app/v1/alliance-groups/{aid}`
 - Return groups of the alliance. `/app/v2/alliance-groups/{aid}`
 - Return groups of multiple alliances. `/app/v1/alliance-groups`
 - Returns groups from the character's account, if available, or the corporation and alliance. `/app/v1/groups-with-fallback`